STUDENT ACCESSIBILITY SERVICES

 Queens University of Charlotte is committed to making reasonable accommodations to assist students with disabilities.
-If you have a disability which may impact your performance, attendance or grades in this course and require accommodations, you must first contact The Coordinator of Student Accessibility Services: Cort Schneider.
-You can reach Dr. Schneider via email at firstname.lastname@example.org or by phone at 704-337-2508.
+If you have a disability that may impact your performance, attendance, or grades in this course and require accommodations, you must first contact firstname.lastname@example.org.
 The steps for receiving accommodations must be completed before accommodations can be given.
+The steps are available on the Student Accessibility Homepage.
 SAS is responsible for coordinating classroom accommodations and other services for students with disabilities.
-Please note that classroom accommodations cannot be provided prior to your professor receiving a Letter of Accommodation from Student Accessibility Services.
-(Revised May, 2019)
+Please note that students are responsible for sharing their letter of accommodation with their instructors to receive classroom accommodations.
+(Revised June 2020)

 The Honor Code, which permeates all phases of university life, is based on three fundamental principles.
 It assumes that Queens students: a) are truthful at all times, b) respect the property of others, and c) are honest in tests, examinations, term papers, and all other academic assignments.
 Please contact the Instructor if you believe a violation of the Honor Code has occurred.
 It is a violation of the Honor Code for a student to be untruthful concerning the reason for a class absence.
 See The Honor Code Book for more information on the process in the event of a suspected violation.